guettli/git-tips/README.md

 ## Starship Prompt

-I use [Starship Prompt](https://starship.rs/config/#git-status), so that I get notified in the prompt, when the git status is not clean.
+I use [Starship Prompt](https://starship.rs/config/#git-status) so I get notified in the prompt when the Git status is not clean.

 My config: